 The NCI Transition Career Development Award (K22 Independent Clinical Trial Not Allowed)

-This Funding Opportunity Announcement (FOA) supports an NCI program that facilitates the transition of investigators in mentored, non-independent cancer research positions to independent faculty cancer research positions.
+This Funding Opportunity Announcement (FOA) represents the continuation of an NCI program to facilitate the transition of investigators in mentored, non-independent cancer research positions to independent faculty cancer research positions.
 This goal is achieved by providing protected time through salary and research support for the initial 3 years of the first independent tenure-track faculty position, or its equivalent, beginning at the time when the candidate starts a tenure-track faculty position.

 K Series Deadlines: Feb.
 12, Jun.
 12, Oct.
 12